What Bacanora Lithium does:

 A US$65mln equity commitment from the State General Reserve Fund of Oman expired in July 2018 and talks are underway about renewing the agreement.

-In June, Bacanora also published a published a feasibility study for its Zinnwald project in Germany that indicated 94,000 tonnes of reserves and a net present value of €428mln.
+A feasibility study for its Zinnwald project in Germany indicates 94,000 tonnes of reserves and a net present value of €428mln.

 Costs to build the mine at Zinnwald were estimated at €159mln, which will be paid back after six years of the estimated 30-year mine life.